-We can all agree that 2020 has been one heck of a year!
-While many jumped at the chance to get back into the Disney Parks when they recently opened, there are many more rather hesitant about doing anything too soon.
+While many have jumped at the chance to get back into the Disney Parks when they recently opened, there are many more rather hesitant about doing anything too soon.
 But that doesn’t mean you can’t be ready when you finally decide to take the plunge and visit Disney Parks.
-Whether that’s this year, next year or the year after, here are our top Disney Vacation Tips for 2020 and beyond.
+Whether that’s this year, next year or the year after, here are our top Disney Vacation Tips for 2021 and beyond.
 Everything you should consider to make sure your next Disney Vacation is Smart, Safe and Fun!

 Disney During COVID Vacation TIPS